Experienced Sarasota Car Accident Lawyers

 Serving Injured People Across Southwestern Florida

 Car accidents turn people's lives upside down every day in Florida.
 You may be commuting from Venice to Sarasota on Route 41 when you're rear-ended by a texting driver.
-A loved one may have suffered serious car accident injuries after being struck by a drunk driver on Manatee Avenue in Bradenton or while crossing an intersection in Port Charlotte.
+A loved one may have suffered serious car accident injuries after being struck by a drunk driver or while crossing an intersection.

 At Farrow & Pulice, we understand that most drivers never expect to be involved in a car, motorcycle or pedestrian accident, but accidents happen every day - in Sarasota, Bradenton, Port Charlotte and other surrounding communities.